 How often should you blog?
 Weekly would be great, but most of our clients tend toward monthly.
 Even quarterly is better than nothing.
 The more blogging you do, the more traffic you get.
 You’d be surprised how dramatically a blog can impact the number of people visiting (and revisiting) a website.
 One of our clients saw the number of visitors coming to their site skyrocket to 300% over the same 6-month period in the previous year.
 This was the result of publishing several articles and a white paper, and sharing them via email and social media.

 Though these four best practices are simple, many organizations aren’t employing them.
 If you and your competitors are among this group of laggards, it won’t be hard for you to pull ahead.
-Start with the simple stuff: spend a couple hours in the back-end of your website and fix your page titles and meta descriptions.
-Next edit your headlines.
+Start with the simple stuff: spend a couple of hours in the back-end of your website and fix your page titles and meta descriptions.
+Next, edit your headlines.
 Finally, address your blog content.
 Don’t have one?
 There’s no time like the present!